asadbek203/asadbek203/README.md

 - 👋 Hi, I’m @asadbek203
 - 👀 I’m interested in IT English
 - 🌱 I’m currently learning FRONTEND BACKEND
-- 📫 How to reach me @HamroqulovAsadbek t/me
+- 📫 How to reach me @HamroqulovAsadbek telegram orqali
-- ⚡ Fun fact: ...

 <!---
 asadbek203/asadbek203 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.